Before you choose a course, it’s important to find out what fees and other costs you'll have to pay.

-In 2019, some subsidised training is being offered with a tuition fee waiver.
+In 2019 and 2020, some subsidised training is being offered with a tuition fee waiver.
 If you are eligible for this, you won't have to pay the tuition fee, but you may have to pay other course costs.
 For more information, see

 Free TAFE for Priority Courses.

 Check your eligibility

 Eligibility Checker to find out if you might be eligible for government-subsidised training.